Paul Reiser: Acting

-In 2022, Reiser appeared in the third season of The Boys as The Legend, and will reprise his role in the fifth season.
+In 2022, Reiser appeared in the third season of The Boys as The Legend, and reprised his role in the fifth season.

 In 2024, Reiser will revisit his Aliens character for a new Marvel comic titled Aliens: What If...? which will explore what could have happened if Carter Burke survived the events of Hadley's Hope.
 The book is co-written by his son, Leon Reiser, with art by Guiu Vilanova.